Translate

 Genetic testing

 • Acute lymphoblastic leukemia comprises several distinct genetic subtypes, identifying which subtype is present can help doctors make a diagnosis and inform treatment decisions.
-Therefore, comprehensive genetic testing is now considered standard of care.

 Further blood tests